willydlw/data_structure_sandbox/linkedList/LinkedList.md

 Case 1: Empty List
 - Head pointer is null
 - Create new node
-- Store data in new node
 - Set new node next pointer to null.
 Since head is null, we set new node's next to head.
 - Set head pointer to new node

 Case 2: Non-Empty List
 - Head pointer is not null, points to first node in list
 - Create new node
-- Store data in new node
 - Set new node's next pointer to head pointer
 - Set head pointer to new node